 3. When Christmas is Lonely: Look after Yourself

 Looking after yourself is the third antidote for loneliness.
 In 2 Timothy 4:13, Paul instructed Timothy to bring his coat.
 Now, what use is a coat to a man awaiting his execution in solitary confinement?
 It’s possible Paul was being held in an underground dungeon.
-Essentially dungeons were not suitable for human habitat.
-They were occupied by rats, cockroaches and smelled poisonous fungi.
-They were damp and cold because they never saw the sunrise.
-Paul was staring death on the face but had the assurance he will be with Jesus Christ, his saviour after his death.
+Essentially dungeons were not suitable for the human habitat.
+They were occupied by rats, and cockroaches and smelled poisonous fungi.
+They were damp and cold because they had never seen the sunlight.
+Paul was staring death in the face but had the assurance he will be with Jesus Christ, his savior after his death.
 Until then, he had work to do, and for that, he had to protect himself from the cold.
 Hence the coat.

 This Christmas even if it’s lonely do your best to take care of yourself because it is in the seasons of loneliness that you need to be most healthy.
 You cannot afford to get sick when there’s nobody to attend to you around the clock.
 Remember, we can survive any situation if we are physically and mentally fit.